-partners is the japanese magazine celebrating creative collaborations
+the japanese magazine celebrating creative collaborations

-Featuring Juergen Teller and his son, PARTNERS is a touching tribute to the relationships that keep on giving.
+Featuring Juergen Teller and his son, "PARTNERS" is a touching tribute to the relationships that keep on giving.

-Feeling the effects of being two years into a long distance relationship with an eight hour time difference (his photographer girlfriend lives in Berlin, he in Tokyo) Takuhito Kawashima was inspired to start a publication that celebrates connections between creators, the obstacles they overcome, and the brilliant work that's a result of getting them just right.
+Feeling the effects of being two years into a long distance relationship with an eight-hour time difference (his photographer girlfriend lives in Berlin, he in Tokyo), Takuhito Kawashima was inspired to start a publication that celebrates connections between creators, the obstacles they overcome, and the brilliant work that's a result of getting them just right.
 "My father had my mother, John Lennon had Paul McCartney, and Tom had Jerry," goes the editor's letter.
 "A partner; for providing a reason to live, for creating a masterpiece, for sharing an exciting moment with."
 The editor-in-chief began to look around to the creatives he admired and surrounded himself with, and asked an awesome selection of them to contribute to PARTNERS; a magazine about how having a bond makes for a much better outcome.

-The cover photo is a selfie taken by Juergen Teller of he and his young son, Ed, smiling from under motorbike helmets.
+The cover photo is a selfie taken by Juergen Teller of himself and his young son, Ed, smiling from under motorbike helmets.
 The accompanying feature is a well-curated selection of photographs that make it clear just why he offers so much inspiration to the photographer.
 There's Ed getting a haircut, Ed at the gym in a Darth Vader tee, Ed mastering a rainbow climbing wall, partnered with holiday snaps on safari.

 Hi Taku!
 What prompted you to start PARTNERS?